 What interests the most is the way, Edmund Gosse presents the religion and his father’s interpretation of its doctrines.
 To be more precise, boy’s life was not so pessimistic, but it was the religious beliefs which bothered him and remove from the traditional family understanding.
 Edmund claims that apart from making people ethical and moral, religion was capable of changing them into the blind followers, with the absence of sympathy.
 Notably, even his father, worshipping God and teaching the philosophy of humanism, was not always fair, sincere and moralistic.
 That is why Edmund dwells upon the killing power of religion to impose its ideas, to fill a clear mind so that with time it is impossible to see anything except its teachings.

 To sum up, Edmund Gosse attempted to create an autobiography but managed to present the world with the socially important work that depicts the realities of the Victorian families.
 The relationship between children and their parents can be difficult, but the main thing is to listen to each other and leave a space not only for the constant preaching but personal freedom.
 Otherwise, one risks to lose the children and never become an example for them.

-If you like this sample, check out also other samples on our site, for example, ‘The Stranger’ Essay Sample.
+If you like this sample, check out also other samples on our site.
 If you can’t write your essay, get help from WriteMyEssayOnline.
 Leave your writing assignment to us and forget about your writing problems as we can complete a paper for you!